 A core capacity of every modern civil society organization is managing and governing digital resources in ways that advance its mission in line with its values.

-To support this capacity, the Digital Impact initiative:
+Digital Impact is an initiative of the Digital Civil Society Lab (DCSL) at the Stanford Center on Philanthropy and Civil Society (Stanford PACS).
 Stanford PACS develops and shares knowledge to improve philanthropy, strengthen civil society, and effect social change, connects students, scholars and practitioners, and publishes the preeminent journal, Stanford Social Innovation Review (SSIR).

 The DCSL aims to understand how digital technology has transformed civil society and shape these transformations across the interconnected domains that support a thriving and independent civil society in the digital age: technology, organizations, policy, and social norms.

 Read our full Data Usage Policy and learn more about how social sector organizations are navigating new data privacy regulations.